acdundore/clustercast/docs/datasets.md

 > *function* clustercast.datasets.**load_store_sales**()

-This function returns a superstore sales dataset as pandas dataframe.
+This function returns a superstore sales dataset as a pandas dataframe.
 This dataset is a modified version of an open dataset found on Kaggle, linked in the references below.
 The store sales dataset is a good example for global forecasting of grouped time series, as there are 12 closely related time series that have shared and overlapping attributes (store region and product category).